sarahpark2001/cs4111-project1/README.md

 ## Changes from Earlier Stages & Explanations

 In our Part 1 Proposal, we suggested a functionality where students could edit the account details of other students.
 However, during the development process, we realized that this approach conflicted with our app’s permissions structure and use-case.
-In our implementation, each user can access only their own account to create events, sign up for events, and send invitations.
+In our implementation, each student can access only their own account to create events, sign up for events, and send invitations.
 Instead, we implemented a feature where staff can modify or delete student records, which better aligns with the app’s permissions model.

 To support this feature, we modified the foreign key constraint on the `Belongs` table to include `ON DELETE CASCADE`.
 This adjustment allows related entries in `Belongs` to be automatically removed when a corresponding student record is deleted from `Student_Attends`, facilitating staff’s ability to delete student records without triggering foreign key violations and enhancing data integrity in the application.